Translate English Video into Malay | Fast Online Tool

 Edit and Export

-Adjust timing, refine subtitles, switch Malay voices, or update your script.
+Adjust the timing, refine the subtitles, switch Malay voices, or update your script.
 Export your Malay video, your subtitle files, or the transcript.

 What’s better about HeyGen?